nurmohammed840/databuf.rs/README.md

 [Doc](https://docs.rs/bin-layout/)

-Very fast!and flexible, This library used to serialize and deserialize data in binary format.
+Very fast!
+And flexible, This library used to serialize and deserialize data in binary format.

 Inspaired by [bincode](https://github.com/bincode-org/bincode), But much more flexible.